snaefellsnes-excursions/snaefellsnes-excursions.github.io/_tours/snaefellsnes-short.md

 After visiting Kirkjufell, we’ll return you to Grundarfjörður port with plenty of time to board your ship or explore the town.

-With a small bus ensuring a more intimate experience and a timely schedule, our **Snæfellsnes Short Tour** is the perfect option for cruise passengers looking to experience some of the highlights of Iceland while docked in Grundarfjörður.
+With a small bus ensuring a more intimate experience and a timely schedule, our **Highlights of Snæfellsnes Audio Guided Tour** is the perfect option for cruise passengers looking to experience some of the highlights of Iceland while docked in Grundarfjörður.
 Enjoy a memorable Icelandic adventure in a convenient and time-efficient manner.

 If you are not in a hurry, we also offer a loinger version of this tour, our best seller 5-hour **[Scenic Snæfellsnes Tour]({% link _tours/snaefellsnes-tour.md %})**.